Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Notes:

 **Network, Station and Location Codes**: The above convention is usually not strictly followed by the &mu;seismic system suppliers.
 Flexibility in applying the convention is necessary.
-There is usually no distinction between the station and location, and each instrument receives a unique code that may or may not
+There is usually no distinction between the station and location, and each instrument receives a unique code that may or may not refer to the data acquisition station.
+In this case, we suggest using the **Station Code** field to store the _instrument_ code and  fill the location code using 01 or 00.
+The combination of Station

 **Important Notes Concerning the miniSEED format:**